Award Mouse thought multimedia interface book medal screen monitor

 • Assessing data security and incident preparedness

-• Advising on digital advertising, data transfers, processing of sensitive data and use of automated decision-making and profiling, and how to apply new opt-in and opt-out rights to these activities
+• Advising on digital advertising, data transfers, processing of sensitive data and use of automated decision-making and profiling, and how to apply new opt-in and opt-out rights to these activities when required

 • Train employees regarding the new legal requirements